the-turing-way/the-turing-way/book/website/communication/presentations/presentations-personal-stories.md

 Keeping time schedules is also important, both for you, the audience, and the rest of the speakers.

-It is necessary to be well informed about the format of the talk: the amount of time allotted to the talk, and it's structure (like you deliver your talk and questions are asked at the end or you can ask questions during the talk, how much time is given to questions, are debates and discussions expected).
+It is necessary to be well informed about the format of the talk: the amount of time allotted to the talk, and its structure (like you deliver your talk and questions are asked at the end or you can ask questions during the talk, how much time is given to questions, are debates and discussions expected).

 In general, if there is no predefined format for the talk, I ask to be allowed to interact with the audience.
 I like to ask questions and have them answer me in the chat, it makes them part of the event.